magephp/magephp.github.io/_docs/contributing.md

 <div class="note">
   <h5>Let us know what could be better!</h5>
   <p>
-    Both using and hacking on Jekyll should be fun, simple, and easy, so if for some reason you find it’s a pain, please <a href="{{ site.repository }}/issues/new">create an issue</a> on
+    Both using and hacking on Magallanes should be fun, simple, and easy, so if for some reason you find it’s a pain, please <a href="{{ site.repository }}/issues/new">create an issue</a> on
-    GitHub describing your experience so we can make it better.
+    GitLab describing your experience so we can make it better.
   </p>
 </div>